yrammos/SublimeLog/README.md

 Whatever path-filename you declare for the log is relative to your root folder, so please be sure you have adequate write permissions or the plug-in will complain politely.

-Note that Sublime Text must be restarted for changes to take effect.
+Note that Sublime Text no longer needs to be restarted for changes to these settings to take effect.

 ### Limitations